 - The Power Supply Unit (PSU) a combined mains consumer unit and 12V controller located in the bed box. - The Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery and water tank information.
 This panel uses simple straightforward controls and reliable data communication to the PSU.

-On conversions that use a combination space / water heater appliance the water heater button is not used.
+\ On conversions that use a combination space / water heater appliance the water heater button is not used, and the button may instead be marked 'Heating System'.

 2. Using the System